CintiaG/MuPET-Flow/README.md

 library(MuPETFlow)
 ```

-Once **MuPET-Flow** is installed, you can run the application using the following function:
+Once **MuPETFlow** is installed, you can run the application using the following function:

 ```r
 runMuPETFlow()